 Instructions

-- Once the pot has come to steam, place a few peaches in hot water for about 2 minutes to loosen the screen of the peaches.
-Once the peach skin is loose to the touch, you use a slotted spoon and place in the cold water immediately for about 30 minutes.
+- Once the pot has come to steam, place a few peaches in hot water for about 2 minutes to loosen the skin of the peaches.
+Once the peach skin is loose to the touch, you use a slotted spoon and place it in the cold water immediately for about 30 minutes.
 Just long enough to cool the peach.

 - Use your hands and peel the skin of the peaches.
 It should come off easily.
 Set the peach aside.
 Continue this process for all peaches.

-- Pour the peaches and liquid in a large pot and bring to a boil on medium heat.
+- Pour the peaches and liquid into a large pot and bring to a boil on medium heat.
 Allow cooking for about 45 minutes on a steady boil, stirring intermittently.
 After 45 minutes, reduce the heat slightly and use a potato masher and smash the peaches leaving slight chunks of the fruit in the mixture.
 The preserves will thicken more.
 Add the Bourbon to the mixture and stir.

 - Combine the 1 stick of butter, maple syrup, cinnamon, and Bourbon into a medium bowl and stir until combined and smooth.
 Once the biscuits have come out of the oven and are still warm, top off with butter.